Skip to main content

 A Scientific Discipline

-Psychology’s status as a science is grounded in the use of the scientific method, said Dominello.
+According to Dominello, psychology’s status as a science is grounded in the use of the scientific method.
 Psychologists base their professional practice in knowledge that is obtained through verifiable evidence of human behavior and mental processes.
 Psychological studies are designed very much like studies in other scientific fields.
-It is through these studies that psychologists contribute to the body of research in their field.“Professionals in the field who ‘do psychology’ (e.g. research, teaching, psychotherapy) understand that psychology is a scientific discipline,” said Dr. Nickolas H. Dominello, lead faculty for SNHU’s undergraduate psychology program.
+It is through these studies that psychologists contribute to the body of research in their field.

 Learning to design these studies and interpret the findings is a significant part of psychology education.
-Undergraduate students learn to develop a research question and select a data collection method, and have the opportunity to design and refine a hypothetical research investigation, said Dominello.
+As an undergraduate student, Dominello said, you can learn to develop a research question, select a data collection method and have the opportunity to design and refine a hypothetical research investigation.

-Psychology is always growing and always building on itself, he said.
-“The subject of psychological science, behavior and mental processes is vast and complex,” said Dominello.
+“The subject of psychological science, behavior and mental processes is vast and complex,” Dominello said.
 “Therefore, establishing conclusive evidence is challenging.
 Psychological research is cyclical, and published research findings often spawn additional inquiries.
 Each 'brick' of knowledge contributes to the overall structure of knowledge for a particular phenomenon.”

 So, if psychologists agree that psychology is a science, where does the confusion come from?
 What prompts some people to think of psychology as a soft science?